Delwayne Delaney

 Delwayne Delaney (born 4 August 1982) is a Saint Kitts and Nevis sprinter who specializes in the 100 metres.

 Individually, he competed at the 2004 World Indoor Championships without progressing from the first round.
 With the Saint Kitts and Nevis 4 x 100 metres relay team he finished fifth at the 2003 Central American and Caribbean Championships.

 His personal best times are 10.31 seconds in the 100 metres and 20.83 seconds in the 200 metres, both achieved in July 2007 in San Salvador.

+Delaney originally ran for Paul Quinn College before transferring to Texas Christian University.
+He was an All-American sprinter for the TCU Horned Frogs track and field team, finishing runner-up in the 4 × 400 metres relay at the 2006 NCAA Division I Outdoor Track and Field Championships.
+While sprinting in Texas, Delaney got significant media attention in St. Kitts after his races.